markoangelovski/markMe/DEPLOYMENT.md

 Can be renewed one week before expiration date?

+Edit 13 March 2023:
+**Both domains expired, no new domains can be created.**

 ## Build

 - pushing the master branch to Github remote triggers Github Actions from **.github/workflows/node.js.yml** file